SecuritySilverbacks/CBAS-SAP-SecurityVerificationStandard/README.md

-# SAP Security Verification Standard
+# SAP Security Verification Standard (SSVS)

-__*We have included the [OWASP Maturity Model - References](https://github.com/NO-MONKEY/CBAS-SAP-SecurityMaturityModel/blob/master/OWASP%20Maturity%20Model%20-%20References.xlsx) file to understand on how the mappings between the different standards and baselines are used in maturity level 1.*__
+__*We have included the [OWASP SSVS - Mapping](https://github.com/NO-MONKEY/CBAS-SAP-SecurityMaturityModel/blob/master/OWASP%20Maturity%20Model%20-%20References.xlsx) file to understand on how the mappings between the different standards and baselines are used.*__

 <img src="img/Silverback.png" width="150"/><br>